ScottishCovidResponse/Contact-Tracing-Model/docs/doc_v1.0/Build_documentation.md

  <img src="diseaseSettings.png" alt="Contacts File" width="400">

-**Figure 3.** Example _Disease Settings_ file
+**Figure 9.** Example _Disease Settings_ file

-Figure 3 shows the contents of an example _Disease Settings_ file.
-For each entry defining the duration an individual spends in a virus compartment and the testing durations, there is a corresponding _mean_ and _max_ field.
-These correspond to the mean and maximum values that parameterise the chosen distibution, specified by the _progressionDistribution_ field.
+Figure 9 shows the contents of an example _Disease Settings_ file.

-The _progressionDistribution_ field accepts the follow distributions:
-* GAUSSIAN
-  * **NOTE:** the standard deviation is set to half of the mean value.
-This will be changed in a future version of the Contact Tracing Model.
-* EXPONENTIAL
-* LINEAR
-  * A uniform distribution.
-* FLAT
-  * A constant value given by the mean.

-**NOTE:** Currently, the Contact Tracing Model only allows one distribution type to be specified at a time.
-For example, it is not possible to sample _timeTestAdministered_ from a GAUSSIAN and _timeRecoveryAsymp_ from an EXPONENTIAL distribution in the same simulation.
+The fields not mentioned below describe the distribution of the time taken for an individual to progress to the next virus compartment, or for virus tests to be administered and the results delivered.

-The _testPositiveAccuracy_ and _testNegativeAccuracy_ fields represent the probability of a test result being a false positive or false negative.
-For example, if a test result is negative and the _testNegativeAccuracy_ value is 0.95, then there is a 5% chance this result will be a false negative.
-These quantities are sampled from a uniform (or LINEAR) distribution and not the distribution specified by the _progressionDistribution_ field.
+The _test-positive-accuracy_ and _test-negative-accuracy_ fields represent the probability of a test result being a false positive or false negative.
+For example, if a test result is negative and the _test-negative-accuracy_ value is 0.95, then there is a 5% chance this result will be a false negative.
+These quantities are sampled from a uniform distribution.

-The _exposureThreshold_ field is a minimum exposure value that is used to determine if a contact is close enough to spread the infection.
+The _exposure-threshold_ field is a minimum exposure value that is used to determine if a contact is close enough to spread the infection.
 This works as a high pass filter value with the weight field.

-The _randomInfectionRate_ field allows a proportion of the population to be randomly exposed from outside the contact network per day.
+The _random-infection-rate_ field allows a proportion of the population to be randomly exposed from outside the contact network per day.
 This is to simulate people from outside the network interacting with the population.
 This is the probability an individual will randomly get infected per timestep.
 For example, a _randomInfectionRate_ of 0.05 will result in 5 people in a population of 100, per timestep, to get infected.

-The _exposureProbability4UnitContact_ (expUnitContact) and _exposureExponent_ (exp) values are used to determine the chance of infection for a given contact, along with the weighting value in the _Contact Data_ file.
+The _exposure-probability-4-unit-contact_ (expUnitContact) and _exposure-exponent_ (exp) values are used to determine the chance of infection for a given contact, along with the weighting value in the _Contact Data_ file.
 The mathematical implementation of the aforementioned quantites can be found in the images below.

 <img src="exposureBias.png" alt="exposureBias" width="400">
 <img src="exposureProb.png" alt="exposureProb" width="400">

+#### Isolation Policies

+The _Isolation Policy_ file has its own [section](#main-isolation-policies).

+#### Tracing Policies

+The _Tracing Policy_ file has its own [section](#main-tracing-policies).

 <a id="main-isolation-policies"></a>
 # Isolation Policies